Automotive industry in Germany: 21st century

 BMW acquired the British Rover Group in 1994, but large losses led to its sale in 2000.
 However, BMW retained the Mini (marque) name for a line of new cars, all built in Britain from 2001.
 During the 1990s, BMW opened a production facility for SUVs in Spartanburg County, South Carolina.
 BMW also acquired the Rolls-Royce Motor Cars name, effective as of 2003, and in the same year established a joint venture in China named BMW Brilliance.
 Daimler-Benz entered into what was initially called a "merger of equals" with Chrysler Corporation in 1998.
 However, cultural differences and operating losses led to its dissolution in 2007, although Daimler-Benz kept Chrysler's Chinese joint venture, renamed Beijing Benz.
 The company also launched the Smart in 1998 and relaunched the Maybach brand in 2002.
 In addition, during the 1990s they opened a production facility for SUVs in Tuscaloosa County, Alabama.

 On 5 July 2012, Volkswagen AG announced a deal with Porsche resulting in VW's full ownership of Porsche on 1 August 2012.
 The deal was classified as a restructuring rather than a takeover due to the transfer of a single share as part of the deal.
 Volkswagen AG paid Porsche shareholders $5.61 billion for the remaining 50.1% it did not own.

 Currently, five German companies and seven marques dominate the automotive industry in the country: Volkswagen (and subsidiaries Audi and Porsche), BMW, Daimler, Opel and Ford-Werke GmbH.
 Nearly six million vehicles were produced in Germany in 2014 though that fell to 3.7 million by 2020, and approximately 5.5 million are produced overseas by German brands.
 Alongside the United States, China and Japan, Germany is one of the top 4 automobile manufacturers in the world.
 The Volkswagen Group is one of the three biggest automotive companies in the world (along with Toyota and General Motors).

 The Chevrolet Volt and its GM Voltec powertrain Technology were invented and developed first and foremost by the former German Opel engineer Frank Weber and some of the most important parts of the development of GM's electric vehicles is done in Germany.

 In November 2019 Tesla Inc. announced the construction of its first European "Gigafactory" (a car battery production facility, as referred to by Tesla CEO Elon Musk) in Grünheide near Berlin.
 It will initially have over 4,000 employees.

-All new automobiles sold in Germany must be zero-emission vehicles from 2035.
+Regulation (EU) 2019/631 sets EU fleet-wide targets for new passenger cars and light commercial vehicles.
+From 2035, the targets require a 100% reduction from the 2021 target level; the regulation is framed as a fleet-average CO_{2} standard, rather than as a rule governing every individual automobile sale in Germany.
 In 2024, Volkswagen announced they would make a joint venture with electric car maker Rivian, a competitor of Tesla.